Lightning (DC Comics): Blackest Night/Brightest Day

+DC All In

+During the DC All In era, Jennifer is recruited into the Justice League following Amanda Waller's assault on the metahuman community in Absolute Power, and is shown to have developed friendships with her fellow young Justice Leaguers Cyclone (Maxine Hunkel), Signal (Duke Thomas), Blue Beetle (Jaime Reyes), Aquaman (Jackson Hyde), Stargirl (Courtney Whitmore) and Kid Flash (Ace West).
+She also works alongside her father, sister, Grace, and new electricity-generating metahuman Isaac Mitchell.

 Powers and abilities

 Like her father, Lightning possesses the power of electricity manipulation.
 She is able to generate electrical energy and project it as concentrated bolts from her hands.
 Lightning is also able to fly by generating a localized electromagnetic repulsion field.
 When manifesting her powers, Jennifer's body is surrounded by a glowing electrical aura with lightning-like spikes on her head and back.
 This effect is involuntary, though she has demonstrated the ability to revert to a more human appearance.
-She is also able to absorb electromagnetic energy in the Earths atmosphere.
-She tends to be the strongest meta-human in the city she lives in known as Freeland.
+She is also able to absorb electromagnetic energy from the atmosphere.

 Still a young inexperienced heroine, Lightning does not have full control of her powers and will short out any electronic device or appliance she touches.